KTCK (AM): WRR

 In 1948, WRR launched an FM station, which was assigned the call letters WRR-FM.
 Initially WRR provided more popular programming, while the FM station featured classical music.
-In 1975, WRR became the first station in the Dallas/Fort Worth area to adopt an all-news format when it became affiliated with NBC's new "News and Information Service" network.
+In 1975, WRR became the first station in the Dallas/Fort Worth area to adopt an all-news format when it became affiliated with NBC Radio's new "News and Information Service" network.
 It continued with this format even after NBC ended the service in 1977.
 The Dallas government eventually decided to sell WRR while retaining WRR-FM, so after nearly 57 years ownership of the station was transferred to the Bonneville International Corporation in early 1978.

 KAAM

 Concurrent with the station sale, the call letters were changed as the station became the first of several incarnations of KAAM when it was owned by the same company that owned KAFM (92.5 MHz).
 KAAM dropped the all-news format and featured a variety of musical formats.